Lord of the Rings anime movie gets a release date – but it's a long way off

-The joint collaboration with New Line Cinema, though, won't arrive for a long time yet.
-According to Variety, it's scheduled to arrive on April 12, 2024, a
+The joint collaboration with New Line Cinema won't arrive for a long time yet, though.
+According to Variety, it's scheduled to hit theaters on April 12, 2024.

-First announced in June 2021, The War of the Rohirrim will delve into the history of Helm’s Deep, the legendary Rohan fortress that played host to the huge battle in Peter Jackson's The Lord of the Rings: The Two Towers live-action adaptation.
+First announced in June 2021, The War of the Rohirrim will delve into the history of Helm’s Deep, the legendary Rohan fortress that played host to the huge battle in Peter Jackson's live-action adaptation of The Lord of the Rings: The Two Towers.

 The movie will focus on the exploits of Helm Hammerhand, then-king of Rohan and founder of the eponymous stronghold.
 No actors have attached themselves to the in-development project as yet, though Variety reports that voice cast announcements are expected soon.